 Notes about the meaning of representative

-Until clarification by a relevant authority, at least each of the following are considered an entity established to represent the interests of a resident or residents generally –
+Until clarification by a relevant authority, at least each of the following are considered by ARQRV to be a ‘representative’ –

 - an attorney under a power of attorney which provides appropriate authority

 - the executor of the estate of a deceased resident.

 Further, it is considered that a residents committee is not a representative for the purpose of ss 135(2)(f) and (4) and thus do not have the right to be given a response witin the timeframe, for the following reasons –